co-cart/cocart-api-reference-docs/source/includes/_changelog.md

 * Changed support to contribution.
 * Updated links.
 * Added Insomnia as another tool you can use to access the API with.
+* Removed all languages except for cURL showing examples on how to use with official library wrappers due to authentication required whic CoCart does not.

 ### Doc Version 0.3 - Plugin Release 1.0.4 ###
 * Official libraries are not supported as they require authentication which this API does not.